RipulHandoo/GeeksForGeeks/Data Structure/Determine if Two Trees are Identical/README.md

 are identical having the root as 1, left child of 1 is 2 and right child of 1 is 3.

+# Your task:
+Since this is a functional problem you don't have to worry about input, you just have to complete the function isIdentical() that takes two roots as parameters and returns true or false.
+The printing is done by the driver code.

+Expected Time Complexity: O(N).
+Expected Auxiliary Space: O(Height of the Tree).

+Constraints:
+1 <= Number of nodes <= 105
+1 <=Data of a node <= 105